 If you enjoy Beth Stone's style of beadwork and instruction, you may want to look at Bead Play Every Day.
 This is definitely a book geared towards intermediate beaders.

-Bead Play Every Day is unusual in that it includes instructions for complete beaded projects, like a skinny herringbone and zen bracelet, as well as instructions for shaped bead components.
-For the components, you will find instructions to make basic rope designs (herringbone and peyote) and embellish them with a beaded... shapes made using a variety of stitches, bead shapes and sizes.
+Bead Play Every Day is unusual in that it includes instructions for complete beaded projects as well as instructions for shaped bead components.
+For the components, you will find instructions to make basic rope designs and embellish them with beaded shapes made using a variety of stitches, bead shapes, and sizes.
 The idea is to encourage playing with beads - not just following instructions.

 This book provides the look inside feature at Amazon.comContinue to 5 of 7 below.